michaelgfalk/clean-ocr/README.md

 # clean-ocr
-:fox: An intelligent system for cleaning ratty ocr
+An intelligent system for cleaning ratty OCR, trained on 6,000 human-corrected articles from Trove.